 (Photo: via Instagram)

-There’s nothing left now but accusations contrived in brightly-lit entertainment news offices and an audience of children that lap up the fodder they are served.
+There's nothing left now but accusations contrived in brightly-lit entertainment news offices and a readership of children that lap up the fodder they are served.

 It was bad enough when Gomez and Bieber were on speaking terms and could ensure each knew where they stood when stories hit the fan.
 Now that it's fairly certain they aren't talking again damage is harder to undo, and bottom-feeder websites know they have free rein to run claims that can't - and probably won't - be addressed.